-Along with The Roslin Institute and the Global Academy for Agriculture and Food Systems, which are incorporated within the School, our vision is to improve the health and wellbeing of humans, animals, plants and the environment, safeguarding local and global food chains and rural communities, and driving transformative improvements in productivity and efficiency.
+The School incorporates the Roslin Institute and the Global Academy for Agriculture and Food Systems, with the collective vision to improve the health and wellbeing of humans, animals, plants and the environment, safeguarding food chains and transforming productivity and efficiency.

 We aim to make a real difference to animal, environmental and human health and our partnership with the Medical School is summed up in the ethos - One Health.

 We place a major emphasis on conducting high quality research and attracting world-class talent.